jheising/2019/README.md

 ### Limitations

 Many...
 I've only optimized for Chrome and Safari on the Mac.
 Firefox appears to be quite slow.
 Appears to crash most mobile browsers.
+Don't even get me started with IE...

 ### To Dos